HackTricks-wiki/hacktricks/cloud-security/aws-security.md

 From an encryption in transit perspective, you could enable **open source transport layer security** encryption features and select a certificate provider type which can be either PEM where you will need to manually create PEM certificates, bundle them up with a zip file and then reference the zip file in S3 or custom where you would add a custom certificate provider as a Java class that provides encryption artefacts.

-Once the TLS certificate provider has been configured in the security configuration file, the following encryption applications specific encryption features can be enabled which will vary depending on your EMR version.&#x20;
+Once the TLS certificate provider has been configured in the security configuration file, the following encryption applications specific encryption features can be enabled which will vary depending on your EMR version.

 * Hadoop might reduce encrypted shuffle which uses TLS.
 Both secure Hadoop RPC which uses Simple Authentication Security Layer, and data encryption of HDFS Block Transfer which uses AES-256, are both activated when at rest encryption is enabled in the security configuration.
-* Presto: When using EMR version 5.6.0 and later, any internal communication between Presto nodes will use SSL and TLS.&#x20;
+* Presto: When using EMR version 5.6.0 and later, any internal communication between Presto nodes will use SSL and TLS.
 * Tez Shuffle Handler uses TLS.
 * Spark: The Akka protocol uses TLS.
 Block Transfer Service uses Simple Authentication Security Layer and 3DES.
 External shuffle service uses the Simple Authentication Security Layer.